DETAILED ACTION

 In the instant case, claims 1-8 and 17-20 are directed to a system, claims 9-16 are directed to a method.
 Therefore, these claims fall within the four statutory categories of invention.

 The claims recite determining whether to record or store an interaction between users which is an abstract idea.
-Specifically, the claim recites the specific limitations “receive a request from a first user to record the interaction between the first user and the second user; store information associated with the interaction in the data log wherein the information associated with the interaction comprises a timestamp of the interaction; determine whether a blockchain management flag is active or inactive; record the unique interaction identifier associated with the interaction in the data log in the memory…and wherein the unique interaction identifier comprises the timestamp of the interaction; and determine whether a cancel request is received, wherein: (i) if the cancel request is received, cancel the request to record the interaction, and (ii) if the cancel request is not received, hold the request to record the interaction for the hold duration, and subsequently record the interaction” which is grouped within the “certain methods of organizing human activity” grouping of abstract ideas in prong one of step 2A of the Alice/Mayo test, classified under “managing personal behavior or relationships or interactions between people”, as part of a transaction.
-(2) Also, the limitations “hash a unique interaction identifier associated with the interaction by utilizing a hashing algorithm…wherein the hashing algorithm comprises a keyed cryptographic hash function” are grouped within the “Mathematical Concepts” specifically “mathematical calculations” (See MPEP 2106, specifically 2106.04(a)) because – for example, in the (1) first case, the claims involve a series of steps for performing an interaction between a first user and a second user, storing the information and determining whether a cancel request is received to either recording the interaction or delaying the request to record the interaction.
+Specifically, the claim recites the specific limitations “receive a request from a first user to record the interaction between the first user and the second user; store information associated with the interaction in the data log wherein the information associated with the interaction comprises a timestamp of the interaction; determine whether a blockchain management flag is active or inactive; record the unique interaction identifier associated with the interaction in the data log in the memory…and wherein the unique interaction identifier comprises the timestamp of the interaction; and determine whether a cancel request is received, wherein: (i) if the cancel request is received, cancel the request to record the interaction and the interaction is not recorded, and if the cancel request is not received, hold the request to record the interaction for at least a portion of the hold duration, and wherein before the hold duration expires, determine whether a force push request is received, and wherein: if the force push request is received, record the interaction on the blockchain network before the hold duration expires; and if the force push request is not received, record the interaction after the hold duration expires” which is grouped within the “certain methods of organizing human activity” grouping of abstract ideas in prong one of step 2A of the Alice/Mayo test, classified under “managing personal behavior or relationships or interactions between people”, as part of a transaction.
+(2) Also, the limitations “generate a unique interaction identifier associated with the interaction by utilizing a hashing algorithm” are grouped within the “Mathematical Concepts” specifically “mathematical calculations” (See MPEP 2106, specifically 2106.04(a)) because – for example, in the (1) first case, the claims involve a series of steps for performing an interaction between a first user and a second user, storing the information and determining whether a cancel request is received to either recording the interaction or delaying the request to record the interaction.
 (2) second case, a unique interaction identifier is hashed utilizing a cryptographic hash function, basically using mathematical operations to manipulate data.
 Accordingly, the claim recites an abstract idea (See MPEP 2106, specifically 2106.04(a)).

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception because, when analyzed under step 2B of the Alice/Mayo test (See MPEP 2106, specifically 2106.05), the additional elements of blockchain network comprising a plurality of network nodes that form a distributed network, a blockchain processor, an entity server and a first user device to automate and/or implement the abstract idea of determining whether an interaction between users should be recorded.
 As discussed above, taking the claim elements separately blockchain network comprising a plurality of network nodes that form a distributed network, a blockchain processor, an entity server and a first user device perform the steps of Claim 1.
 These functions correspond to the actions required to perform the abstract idea.
 Viewed as a whole, the combination of elements recited in the claims merely recite the concept of determining whether an interaction between users should be recorded.
 Therefore, the use of these additional elements does no more than employ the computer as a tool to automate and/or implement the abstract idea.
 The use of blockchain network comprising a plurality of network nodes that form a distributed network, a blockchain processor, an entity server and a first user device to merely automate and/or implement the abstract idea cannot provide significantly more than the abstract idea itself (MPEP 2106.05(I)(A)(f) & (h)).
 Therefore, the claim is not patent eligible.